 - One year of calculus and one year of a mathematics course beyond calculus

-- A course in data structures
+- A course in data structures and system architecture

 - A course in Java or C++